yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 ==========================================

 You can designate a team of people to help you run course discussions.

+.. note::
+  Course staff and instructors that you set up in Studio are not automatically granted discussion administration roles.
+The course author or an instructor must explicitly grant discussion administration roles to other members of the course team for them to moderate or administer course discussions.

 Different options for working with discussions are available through these roles:

-* Discussion moderators can edit and delete messages, review messages flagged for misuse, close and reopen threads, pin posts and endorse responses, and, if the course is cohorted, see posts from all cohorts.
-Posts made by moderators are marked as "By: Staff" in the Discussion list.
+* Discussion moderators can edit and delete messages at any level, review messages flagged for misuse, close and reopen posts, pin posts and endorse responses, and, if the course is cohorted, see posts from all cohorts.
+Posts made by moderators are marked as "By: Staff" in the list of posts.
 Responses and comments made by moderators have a colored "Staff" banner.
+This role is often given to course team members who already have the Course Staff role

 * Discussion community TAs have the same options for working with discussions as moderators.
-Posts made by community TAs are marked as "By: Community TA" in the Discussion list.
+Posts made by community TAs are marked as "By: Community TA" in the list of posts.
 Responses and comments made by community TAs have a colored "Community TA" banner.
+This role is often given to students.

-* Discussion admins have the same options for working with discussions as moderators.
-Admins can also assign these discussion management roles to more people while your course is running, or remove a role from a user whenever necessary.
-Posts made by admins are marked as "By: Staff" in the Discussion list.
-Responses and comments made by admins have a colored "Staff" banner.
+* Discussion admins have the same options for working with discussions as moderators, and their posts, responses, and comments have the same "Staff" identifier.
+This role can be reserved for assignment to course team members who have the Instructor role only: the discussion admins can then both moderate discussions and give other users these discussion management roles whenever necessary.

-.. note::
-  Course staff and instructors that you set up in Studio are not automatically granted discussion administration roles.
-You must explicitly grant discussion administration roles to course staff and instructors if they intend to moderate or administer course discussions.

 Before you can assign roles to your discussion team, you need their email addresses or usernames.

-* To get this information for a staff member, on the Instructor Dashboard click **Membership** and then select **Course Staff** from the drop-down list.
+* To get this information for a course team member, on the Instructor Dashboard click **Membership** and then select **Course Staff** or **Instructor** from the drop-down list.

-* To get this information for any enrolled student, on the Instructor Dashboard click **Data Download** > **Download profile information as a CSV**.
+* To get this information for any enrolled student, on the Instructor Dashboard click **Data Download**, then **Download profile information as a CSV**.

-To assign a role:
+To assign a role, you must be the course author or an instructor.

 #.
-View the live version of your course.
+View the live version of the course.

 #.
 Click **Instructor**, then click **Membership**.